Triacylglycerols 3. Regio- and Stereospecific

 Hydrolysis by the enzyme pancreatic lipase is a relatively simple method for the determination of the composition of position 2, i.e., for regiospecific analysis of triacylglycerols.
 This can also be accomplished by a chemical procedure, modern mass spectrometry methods and by nuclear magnetic resonance spectroscopy.

 However, no lipase has yet been identified with sufficient specificity to be of practical value to determine the compositions of positions sn‑1 and sn-3 of triacylglycerols.
-These can only be obtained by stereospecific analysis procedures involving degradative and synthetic steps, followed by enzymatic hydrolysis and chromatographic separation of the products, including methods involving chiral chromatography, as reviewed by Kuksis and Itabashi [1,2].
+These can only be obtained by stereospecific analysis procedures with degradative and synthetic steps, followed by enzymatic hydrolysis and chromatographic separation of the products, including methods employing chiral chromatography, as reviewed by Kuksis and Itabashi [1,2].
 Such methods have been used to determine the structures of many natural triacyl-sn-glycerols, and some surprisingly asymmetric fats have been found, with first prize going to milk fat in which all the short-chain fatty acids (butyric (4:0) and hexanoic (6:0) acids) are concentrated in position sn-3 with none in positions sn-1 and 2.
-Such data are discussed in greater detail for specific natural samples in our web page on Triacylglycerol compositions.
+Such data are discussed in greater detail for representative natural samples in our web page on Triacylglycerol compositions.

 The following account is intended simply as a description of the principles of the main methods; it is not at all comprehensive, and a few key references only are listed (apologies to innumerable scientists who have worked on this topic).